peteroupc/peteroupc.github.io/randomfunc.md

 [Peter Occil](mailto:poccil14@gmail.com)

-Begun on June 4, 2017; last updated on Aug.
-30, 2017.
+Begun on June 4, 2017; last updated on Sep.
+3, 2017.

-Discusses many ways in which applications can extract random numbers from RNGs and includes pseudocode for most of them.
+Discusses many ways in which applications can extract random numbers from an underlying RNG and includes pseudocode for most of them.

 <a id=Introduction></a>
 ## Introduction

-This page discusses many ways applications can extract random numbers from random number generators (RNGs) and includes pseudocode for most of them.
+This page discusses many ways applications can extract random numbers from an underlying random number generator (RNG) and includes pseudocode for most of them.

 As used in this document, a random number generator&mdash;
 - seeks to generate numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(6)](#Note6)</sup>,
-- can seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs), or merely seek to generate number sequences likely to pass statistical tests of randomness,
+- can seek to generate random numbers that are cost-prohibitive (but not necessarily _impossible_) to predict, or merely seek to generate number sequences likely to pass statistical tests of randomness,
 - can be initialized automatically before use, or can be initialized with an application-specified "seed", and
 - can use a deterministic algorithm, or primarily rely on one or more nondeterministic sources for random number generation.

+All the random number methods presented on this page assume the existence of an underlying RNG.

-The methods presented on this page apply to all those kinds of RNGs unless otherwise noted.
-Moreover, recommendations on which RNGs are suitable for which applications are generally outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).
+This page does not describe the nature of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind, or how that RNG is implemented at a low level), and in general, the methods presented in this document do not assume any particular quality of the underlying RNG.
+Moreover, with few exceptions, neither does this page make recommendations on which RNGs are suitable for which applications;  I have written about this in [another document](https://peteroupc.github.io/random.html).

 This methods described in this document can be categorized as follows:
 - Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).